Xifax/kanji-damesi/Readme.md

 Kanji Damesi
 ------------

+# What is it

+Rite-of-passage Django app inspired by Anki, Readthekanji, and Kanjibox.
+Much SRS, very radical decomposition, so python.

-Scaffolding for Heroku application.
+Repository for Heroku application.
 Django project with separate AngularJS frontend.

-Setting up new repo:
+# Setting up new repo

+Create new virtual env, source it and run `make`.
+Otherwise, perform the following ritual:

 1. Initialize new virtual environment & install python modules